This question came via email about being in love with another man (a.k.a. limerence):

-Can I say for certainty that you have rewritten history?
+Can I say for certain that you have rewritten history because you are in love with another man (limerence)?
 No. However, I am very likely correct.
 It would be interesting to find the love letters you wrote back then, or scan the things you scribbled in notebooks or elsewhere.
 If we could catch a time machine, it would be fascinating to see how you acted.

 Unfortunately, we live in a society which touts romantic love as the “be all end all” on TV, in movies, in magazine articles, in novels, and so forth.
 Yet the people who produce those things will not have that level of intense romance for a lifetime, either.
 As the work of Helen Fisher, PhD, has proven, that kind of intensity is meant to bring us together, not keep us together.
 It has to fade with time so that our lives can be balanced and not obsessively focused on one person.
 That is why limerence rarely lasts as long as three years.

-You feel heartbroken now because you long for the intensity you currently feel, but know that to pursue it is to sin.
+You feel heartbroken now because you long for the intensity you currently feel of being in love with another man, but know that to pursue it is to sin.
 If you were to leave your husband for this man, you would violate your marriage covenant.
 Would the “feeling” be worth it?
-You might think it is in the short-term, but when the limerence began to fade – as it must – you would have to face the fact that you sought temporary ecstasy over long-term good.
+You might think it is in the short-term, but when the limerence begins to fade – as it must – you will have to face the fact that you sought temporary ecstasy over long-term good.
 You would be looking to God to make things right knowing that He had always looked to you to do things right.